 The Lawnifi New Lawn Starter Box is the best fertilizer for new sod and contains the perfect amount of nutrients for your newly establishing lawn’s needs.
 Although nitrogen is an important macronutrient for plants, your new lawn needs to get established first before it can begin promoting new growth.
 The New Lawn Starter Box contains the perfect amount of phosphorus, potassium and carbon to get your lawn started with establishing.
 Nitrogen is included in the last bottle of the box, Maintain, to give your lawn a bit of a head start.

-Lawnifi in general is made up of carbon-based, liquid fertilizers that are efficient, effective and easy to use.
+Lawnifi in general is made up of carbon-based fertilizers that are efficient, effective and easy to use.
 Lawnifi is powered by Catalyst TechnologyTM, which nano-sizes the nutrients to make them more efficient.
 Nano-sizing them makes the nutrients readily available for the plant to absorb through its roots and leaves.

 A granular fertilizer product sits in the soil and waits for water and microbes to break the nutrients down before they can eventually be taken in by the plant.
-Lawnifi’s liquid, nano-sized nutrients are absorbed more efficiently through the roots and leaves, reducing the amount of product that needs to be used.
+Lawnifi’s nano-sized nutrients are absorbed more efficiently through the roots and leaves, reducing the amount of product that needs to be used.
 Less money is spent on granular product for the same results, making Lawnifi earth-friendly as well.
 Lawnifi uses 80 percent less nitrogen and encourages healthy soils and microbial populations through humates, carbon and the micronutrients plants need to thrive.
-You can learn more about the difference a liquid fertilizer makes in Get Your Lawn Drinking Its Nutrients.
+You can learn more in Granular vs. Liquid Fertilizers.

 When can I begin transitioning my lawn to a regular fertilizer schedule?